Medical expert of the article

 The diagnosis of ulcerative gingivitis is not difficult due to the characteristic clinical picture.

-Clinical parameters of blood in a relatively short-term process in most patients within the norm.
-With a longer course, ESR increases and the number of white blood cells reaches the upper limit of the norm (8.0-9.0x10 9 / l) or higher.
-However, this may be associated with a background disease.
+Clinical blood parameters in a relatively short-term process are within normal limits in most patients.
+In a longer course, ESR and the number of leukocytes increase to the upper limit of the norm (8.0-9.0x10 9 /l) or higher.
+However, this may also be associated with an underlying disease.

 Differential diagnostics

-To differentiate ulcerative gingivitis is necessary, first of all, with ulcerative gingivitis in blood diseases (leukemia, agranulocytosis, etc.) and mild periodontitis with necrotic gingival changes, AIDS, bismuth and lead gingivitis (in case of ulcerative necrotic changes in these diseases),
+It is necessary to differentiate ulcerative gingivitis, first of all, from ulcerative gingivitis in blood diseases (leukemia, agranulocytosis, etc.) and mild periodontitis with necrotic changes in the gums, AIDS, bismuth and lead gingivitis (in the case of ulcerative-necrotic changes in these diseases),

 Who to contact?